-Now that you have your Master’s degree in Nursing, advance your career with a Doctor of Nursing Practice (DNP) in Clinical Leadership
+Advance your career with a Doctor of Nursing Practice (DNP) in Clinical Leadership

+Gain a strong knowledge of nursing scholarship, clinical practice, health promotion, disease treatment, and the skills necessary to work in a changing and evolving health care environment in USJ’s DNP program.
 With your DNP, gain the foundation to work in leadership roles in patient care, with policymakers in public health departments, in research facilities, pharmaceutical companies, at the management level in doctor’s offices, or private practice.

 - Accredited By The Commission On Collegiate Nursing Education (CCNE)

 - 1:1 faculty advisor/student ratio for scholarly projects

 - Most universities hire DNP-prepared nurses for full-time faculty positions, on both tenured and non-tenured tracks